 (1) Part 3 of the Mental Health Act 1996 does not apply in relation to lawful or unlawful absences from an authorised hospital of a mentally impaired accused.

-(2) Part VIII of the Prisons Act 1981 does not apply in relation to absence from a prison of a mentally impaired accused.
+(2) Part VIII of the Prisons Act 1981 does not apply in relation to absence from a prison of a mentally impaired accused unless the reason for the absence is —

+(a) the facilitation of the provision of medical or health services to the accused; or

+(b) the furthering of the interests of justice.

 [Section 32 amended by No. 84 of 2004 s.
-82.]
+82; No. 65 of 2006 s.
+60.]

 Division 4 — Reports about mentally impaired accused